Used by landlords nationwide | Tennessee-specific | Legally structured

 Find Legal AidExpert Tips for Tennessee Leases

-- Document all communications with the tenant regarding termination
+- Document all communications with tenants regarding lease termination

 Common Mistakes to Avoid

-- Failing to provide the required 30-day notice
+- Failing to provide proper notice for lease termination

 Frequently Asked Questions - Tennessee Lease Termination Agreement